 Above image: "Song of the Human" premiere, World Financial Center, NY 10/12/2016, music by Pete Wyer, inspired by Shigeru Miyagawa's Integration Hypothesis.
 Listen to an excerpt to the right, "We Must Say Goodbye."
+Link to the song.

 Professor of Linguistics & Kochi-Manjiro Professor of Japanese Language and Culture | MIT | firstname.lastname@example.org